gregtwallace/certwarden.com/docs/3_user_interface/5_certificates.md

 include in the CSR.

 - `Description` - A human readable description that is NOT sent as part of the CSR.
-It is only shown in LeGo as a helpful note.
+It is only shown in Cert Warden as a helpful note.
 - `OID` - The dot notation form of the OID for the extension.
 - `Hex Bytes Value` - The value of the extension, encoded into a hex string.
   As an example, the OCSP Must Staple value is `30:03:02:01:05`.
 The value